Multi-Train Sound System for DCC

 SurroundTraxx stores a roster of locomotive sound settings in a database called the Roundhouse.
 This is an extensive library that you can set up and adjust to match your model's prototype or to sound like your favorite horn or whistle, prime mover, or exhaust chuff.
 Each engine can have a unique sound profile!

-Once you have entered your locomotive roster into the Roundhouse, you can use the internal “dispatcher,” which allows up to six trains to be in operation at one time.
+Once you have entered your locomotive roster into the Roundhouse, you can use the internal “dispatcher,” which allows up to six trains to operate simultaneously.
 SurroundTraxx can be set up to pick the first six locomotives detected, or you can assign these slots to the locomotives of your choice (perfect to make sure your favorite engine never goes silent!).
 These locomotive “slots” used by the dispatcher are called Auto Dispatch (AD) slots.

 After the trains have been dispatched, the block detector will identify the trains' locations, the speed they are traveling, and the point where they will cross into new blocks.
 SurroundTraxx uses this information to move the appropriate sounds to the corresponding sound channel (six are available) on the SurroundTraxx unit.
 SurroundTraxx uses an intelligent cross-fade algorithm that factors in train speed, direction, and distance between speakers.
 This reproduces the sound in such a way that it appears as though it is being emitted directly from the train rather than the speakers on the layout.